This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

 A small incision will be made in your shoulder.
 Your surgeon will insert a scope through the incision.
-He may make more small incisions to insert other surgical tools.
+He or she may make more small incisions to insert other surgical tools.
 Your surgeon will shave down the parts of your bone that are pressing on your tendons.
-He may remove swollen or damaged tissue in your shoulder.
-He may need to fix a tear in your rotator cuff.
+He or she may remove swollen or damaged tissue in your shoulder.
+He or she may need to fix a tear in your rotator cuff.
 Your incisions will be closed with stitches or medical glue.

 After your procedure: